datasciencecampus/statschat-global/README.md

 ## Introduction

-This is an experimental application for semantic search of KNBS statistical publications.
+This is an experimental application for semantic search of statistical publications.
 It uses LangChain to implement a fairly simple Retriaval Augmented Generation (RAG) using embedding search and QA information retrieval process.